FraserLee/dungeon-note/readme.md

 - [ ] Proper Markdown parsing

 - [ ] Re-add menu bar
 - [ ] Lines
 - [ ] Math
 - [ ] Write tests
+- [ ] don't select text when dragging
+- [ ] dynamically adjust pivot so stuff is never offscreen to the left
 - [ ] find out other things that should be on this list.